Dragon8029/100-days-of-code/Attempt3.md

 *June 26, 2018*

 Continued working through the "Asteroids" tutorial.
-Alsmost got the lasers to shoot properly.
+Almost got the lasers to shoot properly.
 Have a bug to find tomorrow....the asteroids stop moving when I fire the laser.